 FAQ

-What is the difference between a psychiatrist, psychologist and counsellor?
+What is the difference between a registered counsellor, psychiatrist and a psychologist ?

 A psychiatrist is a medical doctor who has specialised in psychiatry.
 Psychiatrists can diagnose psychological issues and dysfunction, prescribe medication and perform therapy.